5.9.3 Debtors' Delinquent Accounts

 7. Preparation of Claim.
 The government's proof of claim should include the full amount of any trust fund tax pending (e.g., include all applicable Form 941 tax quarters).
 If an accurate amount is not known at the time the proof of claim is prepared, SCI can file an unassessed (estimated) claim and an amendment can be prepared, when possible.
 IRM 5.9.3.10.1, Calculating Trust Fund, and IRM 5.19.14.3.2, Trust Fund Calculation, explain the calculations needed to estimate a TFRP for employment taxes should the debtor be an individual who is responsible for ensuring business trust fund taxes were paid and who willfully failed to do so.
 TFRP liabilities are not dischargeable in all individual bankruptcy cases even if the IRS does not file a claim for those liabilities.

 8. ASED Protection.
 The assessment statute expiration date (ASED) must be protected.
 Returns should be secured as soon as possible and the TFRP investigation begun immediately upon learning a bankruptcy has been filed.
-IDRS research should be conducted and files should be reviewed (such as the debtor's petition, schedules and statement of financial affairs) to determine the names, titles, addresses, and social security numbers of potentially responsible parties.
+IDRS research should be conducted and files should be reviewed (such as the debtor's petition, schedules and statement of financial affairs) to determine the names, titles, addresses, and social security numbers of potentially responsible persons.

 Note: